Organizer Guide - Swiss Unity League Season 2024

 Benefits for Organizers

-- Advertisements for your events through the Swiss Unity League event calendar.
+- Advertising for your events through the Swiss Unity League event calendar.

 - Players are motivated to participate in your events more regularly.

-- Players from other regions that are also part of the league are motivated to travel to your events.
+- Players from other regions are motivated to travel to your events.

-- Extra prizes at your weekly events in the form of QPs at no cost to you.
+- Additional prizes at your weekly events in the form of SUL Points, at no cost to you.

-- You may allow proxies at SUL Regular and SUL Regional events.
+- The organizer can decide to allow proxies (playtest cards) at SUL Regular and SUL Regional events.

 - Number of Swiss Rounds